kgeographer/geojson-t/README.md

   ],
   "duration": "P100Y",
   "follows": "http://mygaz.org/p_00123",
-  "label": "overlapping with the Hellenistic period" }</pre>
+  "label": "for a century in the Hellenistic period" }</pre>